banner

 Do It Right

-Sometimes in relatively unimportant tasks, we just need to “get 'er done.”
-At other times, however, it is essential to get things done right the first time.
+Sometimes in relatively unimportant tasks, we just need to “get her done.”
+At other times, it’s essential to get things done right the first time.
 Here are four examples of the importance of doing things right:

 • An auto mechanic works on a car or truck.
-What happens if he does not follow the specifications for repairing the vehicle?
+What happens if he doesn’t follow the specifications for repairing the vehicle?
 He messes up the vehicle’s operation and must do it all over again at his own expense.

-• Similarly, when a seamstress does not follow the pattern, she has to pull out the seams and start over.
+• If a seamstress doesn’t follow the pattern, she may need to pull out the seams and start over.

-• If someone wants to bring an expensive audio-visual system, computer system, or other machinery into his home, church, or business, he gets the most qualified and insured people to move it and set it up.
-He will not just pick any person off the street to handle it.
-He will even prepare the site for its use.
-He will train himself or other people to learn how to run the new equipment.
+• What if you want to bring an expensive audio-visual system, computer system, or other machinery into your home, church, or business?
+Then you will get the most qualified and insured individuals to move it and set it up.
+You’ll not pick any person off the street to manage it.
+You’ll even prepare the site for its use.
+Perhaps you’ll train yourself or other people to learn how to run the new equipment.

 • A wedding is a memorable ceremony, and we may have just one chance to get it right.
 Proper preparation is essential for practical, emotional, and spiritual reasons.
-We do not want to mar the sanctity of the event.
+We don’t want to mar the sanctity of the event.

 In the latter days of the prophet Samuel, the Philistines captured the Ark of the Covenant.
 God was angry and plagued them so much that they returned it.
 For a long time, it moved from town to town in Israel with no permanent home.

 The Ark of the Covenant is a symbol of God’s presence.
-King David wants to bring the Ark to Jerusalem so people will worship the LORD there.
+In today’s Bible reading, King David wants to bring the Ark to Jerusalem so people will worship the LORD there.
 The LORD approves, and the king has the support of all the people.

-David decides to “get 'er done.”
+David decides to “get her done.”
 He has the ark lifted by its poles onto a new cart pulled by oxen, and the celebration begins.
 When an ox stumbles, however, a man named Uzzah reaches out to steady the ark.
-The LORD immediately slays him!
+The LORD at once slays him!
 Everyone fears the Almighty.
-They leave the cart where it is, and the party is over.
+They leave the cart, and the party’s over.

 What happened?
 Uzzah had offended the holiness of God.
 The LORD said if anyone touches the ark or looks in it, he will die.
 The ark represents the holiness and presence of God.
 Earlier, seventy men of Beth Shemesh looked inside the ark.
 God killed them for profaning his holiness.
 Their families were afraid of it and sent it to the household of Obed-Edom in Israel.